In this guide

 If you are lucky then all you will need to do is to place the open cage near to where your pet is hiding, with some tasty treats inside, and wait.
 Hopefully your hamster will be attracted by the treats and climb inside.

 Another option, which many hamster owners have used, is the bucket trap.
-This involves the use of a container that is big enough for your hamster not to be able to climb out of but not big enough for it to hurt itself by dropping in.
-All you need to do is create a steady ramp up to the rim of the container, and place some treats inside, on a base of soft material.
-The idea is that your hamster will climb up and jump in to investigate, and then will not be able to climb out again.
+This involves the use of a container that your hamster can climb into but can’t clim out of.
+All you need to do is create a steady ramp up to the rim of the container, and place some treats inside.
+The idea is that your hamster will climb in to investigate, then won’t be able to climb out again.
 This makes it easy for you to place your pet back in its cage.

 It’s important to remember that once your pet is back home it will need some time to rest and recover from its adventure.
 Try not to disturb them too much.

-Obviously, you should always do everything you can to make sure your hamster does not get lost; but if your pet does go missing then try not to panic.
-Just follow all of this advice and hopefully your cute companion will be back running on its wheel in no time!
+Obviously, you should always do everything you can to make sure your hamster does not get lost.
+But if your pet does go missing, try not to panic.
+Just follow this advice and hopefully your cute companion will be back running around their hamster wheel in no time!